developer-portal/content/tech/languages/perl/perl-installation.md

 # Perl Installation
 -----------------

-To install a full perl environment, simply type:
+To install a full Perl environment, simply type:

 # dnf install perl-core

-This will bring in the language interpreter and all the so-called "core" modules, the basic perl development environment as recommended by perl upstream.
+This will bring in the language interpreter and all the so-called "core" modules, the basic Perl development environment as recommended by Perl upstream.